-To manufacture these we start with the proven bayonet of a premium #3 surgical scalpel, which firmly holds blades in a rattle free mounting and accepts blades #6, 9, 10, 11, 12, 13, 14, 15, 16, and 40.
-We re-handled the scalpels in several different options:
+We start with the proven bayonet of a premium #3 surgical scalpel, which firmly holds blades in a rattle free mounting and accepts blades #6, 9, 10, 11, 12, 13, 14, 15, 16, and 40.
+We offer several different handle options:

 Distressed Graphite - This finish has that unmistakable sheen and off-black appearance of carbon, much like carbon fiber. (no surprise) Somewhat plain if left simply flat on faceted surfaces, we carefully distress the surface to create a textured which better shows off the graphite’s unique sheen.

-Sapphire Blue - a very vibrant and rich metallic blue, this color really stands out.
+Sapphire Blue - a very vibrant and rich metallic blue, this color really stands out and looks fantastic.

 Diamond Black - This is best described as a metallic black.
 It has a distinct metallic lustre, that leaves you doing a double take as it is not quite black as it appears at first glance.

 Chameleon Skin - A couple different processes come together to produce this amazing finish.
 In short, this patterned finish changes color depending on lighting conditions and view-angle, shifting from green to blue to purple to red.
 While we’ve tried to capture it in pictures, it must be seen in person to truly do it justice.

 Kiridashi don’t traditionally come with a sheath, however that limits practicality and convenience.
 Each scalpeldashi comes with a 20% carbon fiber reinforced nylon sheath*, selected for its durability and attractive appearance next to a wide range of different dashi colors.
-Additionally we offer matching sheaths in many of the same finishes as the Scalpeldashi themselves.
+Additionally we offer matching sheaths in many of the same finishes as the Scalpeldashi themselves as an optional accessory.
 Each has a lanyard loop, and holds the dashi firmly enough to prevent it falling out under its own weight, but can be released with just one hand or a quick tug.
 This makes them the perfect accessory for EDC in a pocket, on a keychain, on your belt, or as a neck knife.